madbob/awesome-linux-dev/README.md

 [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

-This is a collection of **awesome** Linux applications and tools for developers.
-All of them are freesoftware and opensource; most are directly installable with the package manager built into your preferred distribution.
+This is a collection of **awesome** Linux applications and tools for developers.This is gonna be crazy.
+All of them are freesoftware and opensource; most are directly installable with the package manager built into your preferred distribution.So guyz enjoy it.

 Any comment or suggestion?
 Cannot you find an application to do something?
 [Let us know!](https://github.com/madbob/awesome-linux/issues)